 Then in July 2020, he tweeted that Dogecoin was becoming the standard in the global financial system.
 He posted a meme of the Shiba Inu dog engulfing the financial system with the caption: “It’s inevitable.”
 This tweet sent the price up from $0.003052 to $0.003433.

-In January, Musk tweeted a photo of a magazine cover with the title “Dogue.”
+In January, Musk tweeted a magazine cover photo with the title “Dogue.”
 This is a pun about the popular fashion magazine Vogue.
 This caused DOGE’s rally in January to continue, and the price rose by 420.29%.

 Moreover, in February, Musk tweeted: “Dogecoin is the people’s crypto.”
 This sent the price up by 75%.

 In May, Musk announced on Twitter that Space X would fund a mission to the moon.
-Dogecoin is set to be the currency to fully fund the mission.
+Dogecoin is set to be the currency to fund the mission fully.
 The mission involves sending Doge-1, a satellite, into space.

 Contrastingly, Musk also harms Dogecoin.
 Making an appearance as the host of Saturday Night Live (SNL), he called DOGE a “hustle.”
 He joked that it was not a legitimate currency and only a scam.
 The price dropped by 28% after the show aired.